 Global Forums Highlight Advances in Sustainable Aviation and Technology

 Industry events and reports during the week emphasized progress on sustainable aviation fuels (SAF), hydrogen propulsion concepts, electric and hybrid aircraft for regional operations, and digital technologies including AI-enabled maintenance and autonomous ground support equipment.
-Forums highlighted both technological breakthroughs and the persistent challenges of scaling SAF production, securing offtake agreements, and aligning regulatory frameworks across jurisdictions.

 MRO Sector Embraces AI, Digital Twins, and Workforce Innovation

 Maintenance, repair, and overhaul providers are accelerating adoption of artificial intelligence for predictive maintenance, digital twin technology for component lifecycle management, and augmented reality tools for technician training and remote assistance.
-These innovations aim to address skilled labor shortages while improving turnaround times and reducing aircraft-on-ground events.

 Key Watch Items